RookeriesDevelopment/rook-ios-sdk/README.md

 - step count.
 - active calories burned.

-Health store is an encrypted data base, that means the while the device is lock the background will not be available, once the device is unlocked the back ground will be available.
+**Note: Please note that for security, iOS devices encrypt the HealthKit storage when users lock their devices.
+As a result, apps may not be able to read data from Apple Health when it runs in the background.
+Please refer to the official documentation for more information.**

 To configure background delivery you need to follow the steps bellow:

 - Add health kit to your project and enable background delivery.
+- Add Background modes and enable Background fetch.

 ![background_delivery](background_delivery.png)